lowRISC/sonata-system/capability_modification_reference_guide.md

 1:
 ```
 ## CSetHigh
-While this instruction always clears the tag bit, it can be used in conjunction with cbuildcap to build new tagged
+While `CSetHigh` always clears the tag bit, it can be used in conjunction with `CBuildCap` to build new tagged
 capabilities.
 As this instruction always clears the tag bit, the test just runs the instruction (knowing that the tag bit
 will be cleared).
 ### Pseudocode